Hermitian codes and complete intersections: Introduction

 In 2012, Couvreur \cite{CGC-cod-art-couvreur2012dual} investigate the minimum-weight codewords problem for codes over an affine-variety $\xx $ by a new method.
 Quoting Couvreur paper \emph{the approach is based on problems \'a la Cayley-Bacharach and consists in describing the minimal configurations of points on $\xx $ which fail to impose independent conditions on forms of some degree.}

 As an application of this approach, in \cite{CGC-cod-art-fontanari2011geometry} the authors find a geometric characterization of small-weight codewords of $C_m$ for some $m$ and $d\leq 3q-6$ (first and second phase).
-In particular they prove that the set of points corresponding to a minimum-weight codeword (or a subset of them) is a cut on $\He$ by either a line, or a conic, or the complete intersection of two curves of degrees $q-2$ and $3$.
+In particular they prove that the set of points that are the support of a minimum-weight codeword (or a subset of them) is a cut on $\He$ by either a line, or a conic, or the complete intersection of two curves of degrees $q-2$ and $3$.
 A similar result is found for all codewords of the first phase having weight $v\leq 2d-3$.

-A new proof of the above results and some new information about the small-weight codewords of Hermitian codes $C_m$ with $m \leq q^2+q$ and $d=2q+2,2q+1,2q$ or $d\leq q$ are presented in \cite{CGC-cod-art-ballico2012geometry}.\\
+A new proof of the above results and some new information about the small-weight codewords of Hermitian codes $C_m$ with $m \leq q^2+q$ and $d=2q+2,2q+1,2q$ or $d\leq q$ are presented in \cite{CGC-cod-art-ballico2012geometry}.

+So, up to now, the geometric descriptions of minimum weight codewords that we can find in literature concern only a few Hermitian codes, mainly those in the first and second phases (namely, with $m\leq 2q^2-2q-3$): note that, for each value of $q$, these two phases cover only a small fraction (about $\frac2q$) of all the Hermitian codes.

-In this paper we provide a geometric characterization for minimum weight codewords of any Hermitian code $C_m$ with $m\geq 2q^2-2q-2$.
+In this paper we provide a geometric characterization for minimum-weight codewords of all the Hermitian codes $C_m$ in the remaining two phases.
 Our main result is the following theorem.